natashamcintyre/thermostatchallenge/ReadME.md

 So that I can quickly return to an ambient temperature I would like to quickly reset the temperature to 20 degrees c

+As a user
+So I know how much energy I am currenty using
+I would like a message shown to me. e.g. low usage

 Class     |    Properties  |  Methods
 -|-|-|
 Thermostat | powersave, temperature, min, max | set_temperature, up, down